top of page

 Play Video

-Greetings, Beloved Congregation and Friends of Palo Alto Adventist Church, We look forward to worshiping together this Sabbath.
-I will be taking us on a journey entitled: "Wash One Another’s Feet."
-Scripture Reading: John 13:12-17 NKJV: “So when He had washed their feet, taken His garments, and sat down again, He said to them, “Do you know what I have done to you?
-You call Me Teacher and Lord, and you say well, for so I am.
-If I then, your Lord and Teacher, have washed your feet, you also ought to wash one another’s feet.
-For I have given you an example, that you should do as I have done to you.
-Most assuredly, I say to you, a servant is not greater than his master; nor is he who is sent greater than he who sent him.
-If you know these things, blessed are you if you do them.”
-Message Summary When Jesus knelt to wash His disciples’ feet, He revealed what I like to call “secret blessings.”
-He showed us that true greatness is not measured by power or position, but by service.
-He reminded us that joy does not come from knowing alone, but from doing His will.
-He taught us that humility draws us into deeper fellowship with Him.
-And, finally, He promised transformation—because He delights in humility and grants it to those who walk in His ways.
-As we reflect on this ordinance, let us remember that these were among the final lessons our Lord gave before His death.
-We invite you to join us with open hearts as we worship, reflect, and grow together in faith.
+Greetings, Beloved Congregation and Friends of Palo Alto Adventist Church, We look forward to worshiping together this Sabbath as we welcome Elder Bert Williams to the pulpit.
+He will be sharing a message titled “The House,” drawn from Mark 1:1-3, inviting us to reflect deeply on Jesus’ teachings and the transforming power of grace.
+Scripture Reading: Mark 1:1-3 Sermon Summary: Elder Bert Williams This Sabbath begins a consideration of the Gospel of Mark, during upcoming Sabbaths when I am preaching.
+The sermon this Sabbath will serve as an introduction, as we consider Mark and his mother, Mary, who was a well-known and influential person among the earliest Christians.
+Mary's large home served as a meeting place for those early Jesus believers.
+She is an example of the considerable influence of women in the earliest days of Christianity.
+We invite you to join us with open hearts as we worship, reflect, and grow together in God’s Word.
 Happy Sabbath!
 In His grace, Head Elder Alex Clerk 🌐 Register for our Live Zoom Webinar: https://tinyurl.com/yc3vzk62 🔔 Stay connected with us on our journey of faith: 📺 Subscribe to our YouTube Channel: https://tinyurl.com/bderwssk 🌐 Visit our Website: http://www.paloaltoadventist.org 📘 Follow our Facebook page: https://tinyurl.com/4n8zcynh 📸 Follow us on Instagram: https://tinyurl.com/bdxjx65h God Bless You!
 Happy Sabbath and Have a Great Week!
 SUBSCRIBE to Palo Alto Adventist Church of Seventh-day Adventists on YouTube.
 Thank You for your continued support.
 Help us continue our mission to create meaningful media.
 You can donate today by using the link below and at the top specify if it’s a “one-time donation” or “recurring donation” and then below in the box next to “Media Ministries” put the amount you’d like to donate: https://adventistgiving.org/donate/ANP8KQ

 Play Video